Saulo-Fonseca/Crypt/README.md

 # Crypt
-Encrypt your files using a algorithm base on SHA-512.
+Encrypt your files using an algorithm base on SHA-512.

 It adds the extension .crypt to the files when encrypting and removes after recovering the file.
 It should be used in terminal.